Yes, preparation is better than luck — most of the time, at least.

 Mis mejores deseos

 This expression is almost exclusively used in writing, or maybe in a very exceptional situation, like a toast in a wedding.
-Mis mejores deseos means “Best wishes”, and you can use it in a very similar way.
+Mis mejores deseos means “Best wishes” in Spanish, and you can use it in a very similar way.
 It’s most commonly used at the end of some long text, like a letter or an e-mail.
 Let’s see an example:

 - Ojalá sean muy felices.
 Mis mejores deseos, David.